 Australian Junior National coach job and coached the athletes to compete at the FINA Oceania Championships in New Caledonia.
 Later that year Natasha took her WCS club athletes to the Singapore Open and the Hong Kong National Championships, not only to gain some international experience, but for her athletes to learn what the world of artistic swimming looked like.
 This fuelled the fire wanted more though; their vision was to see Artistic Swimming back as a sport in the Commonwealth Games.
-They tried to take steps towards this by hosting the Sun Smart International Club Championships in 2013 and also the Commonwealth Festival of Swimming in 2015..
+They tried to take steps towards this by hosting the Sun Smart International Club Championships in 2013 and also the Commonwealth Festival of Swimming in 2015.
 With Mary as competition manager, the events ran smoothly with financial support, thanks to the healthy relationship SynchroWA had with its sponsors.
-It was in 2014 that our main sponsor, Hancock Prospecting, joined the team.
-Thanks to this sponsorship, SynchroWA was able to fund a full-time coach who focused on the overall development of Artistic Swimming in WA.
-This coach ran the high-performance program for athletes with national team aspirations and also the regional development programs that were so vital to the sports growth.
-It was in this year that SynchroWA had one of its very own coaches, Juliana Bujang, appointed as assistant coach for the Australian National Team.